• Home

 Some say they are the cardinal virtues:

-John goes on in verse 8, The four living creatures, each having six wings, were full of eyes around and within.
-I think this means what it says.
-They have six wings and were full of eyes.
-These are amazing creations of God.
-To over analyze and make them too symbolic might detract from their reality.
+John goes on in verse to further describe these creatures as being full of eyes around and within.
+We can see vigilance in this description.
+These are amazing creations of God to guard the throne.
+To overanalyse and make them too symbolic might detract from their reality.
 These angels tend to the throne.
-These are super intelligent beings possessing consciousness, insight and purpose.
+They are super intelligent beings possessing consciousness, insight, and purpose.
 They were created to worship God and to glorify Him.

-Still in verse 8, John says, And they do not rest day or night, saying:
+John said they do not rest day or night, saying:

 “Holy, holy, holy,